 Flaky, tender and rich, this Sourdough Discard Pie Crust is easy to make and to bake!
-If you have problems when making pie crust, this no-fail recipe might be just what you're looking for.
+If you have problems when making pie or galette dough, this no-fail recipe might be just what you're looking for.

-Having a good amount of recipes for unfed sourdough starter is the best way to avoid pouring your sourdough discard down the drain.
+If you bake with sourdough, you understand the need of a lot of sourdough discard recipes.
+Having a good amount of recipes for unfed sourdough starter like these sourdough tortillas is the best way to avoid wasting discard.

-- Sourdough discard can make your pie crust tender;
+- Sourdough discard will make your pie crust tender;

-- You can use this recipe both for sweet and savory pies (and quiches!);
+- You can use this recipe for sweet and savory pies, galettes and quiches!

 - This recipe works every time!